 The scales are as follows:

-- Emotional competencies – this scale measures the ability to identify one’s emotions, and being comfortable with emotional expression and emotional situations or people who are emotional.
+This scale measures the ability to identify one’s emotions, and being comfortable with emotional expression and emotional situations or people who are emotional.
 The emotional competency scale also examines emotional reflection, emotional regulation, and emotional integration (Queendom, 2019)

-- Social competencies – looks at a person’s adaptable social skills and social insight.
+Looks at a person’s adaptable social skills and social insight.
 It examines the area of conflict – by looking at a knowledge of conflict resolution and conflict resolution behavior.
 The social competency scale also looks at empathy, flexibility, and the ability to read body language (Queendom, 2019).

-- Drive – the ‘drive’ scale focuses on goal-setting, striving, self-motivation and self-awareness which are all a component of EI.
+The ‘drive’ scale focuses on goal-setting, striving, self-motivation and self-awareness which are all a component of EI.

-- Stress management – this scale looks at coping skills, emotional selectivity (in terms of magnitude) and emotional selectivity (in regards to precision).
+This scale looks at coping skills, emotional selectivity (in terms of magnitude) and emotional selectivity (in regards to precision).
 Furthermore, the stress management scale measures resilience, adaptability, and contentment.
 It looks at an individual’s positive mindset, their extreme rumination, and the congruence of their behavior according to values (Queendom, 2019).

-- Self-regard – the self-regard scale measures the aspects of self-esteem, self-confidence, and assertiveness.
+The self-regard scale measures the aspects of self-esteem, self-confidence, and assertiveness.
 It also looks at self-efficacy and the need for approval (Queendom, 2019).

 The Emotional Intelligence Grid